Inerrancy: Is the Bible free of error? All points of view.

 further deny that this absence renders the assertion of Biblical inerrancy invalid or irrelevant."
 2

 An "autograph copy" of a document refers to the original wording as written by the author.
-No autograph copies of any book in the Bible exist today.
+No autograph copies of any book in the Bible have survived until today.
+What we have are copies and translations.

 Belief of biblical inerrancy in the U.S.: